UWSEDS-aut17/SunDial/ComponentDesign.md

 The output will be DataFrame of shape (24, 3).
 The column "PV" indicates whether the solar cell should be used to charge the battery or supply current energy load (string), the column "battery" indicates to what extent the battery is charging or discharging (float), and the column "utility" indicates how much power is being bought or sold from the power grid (float).

 #### How it works (ideally with pseudo code).
-Given:
-u = utility
-pv = photovoltaic solar cell power b = battery status pv

----x1---> how much energy I require
+Consider the following system: utility ---x1---> how much energy I require
 PV ----x2----> how much energy I require battery ----x3---> how energy I require